andrej-moor/sTudoo/docs/technical-docs/app-structure.md

 # sTudoos Application Structure

-To get a glimpse of the application structure and it's compoments, let's dive into the directory tree.
+To get a glimpse of the application structure and it's compoments, let's dive into the directory tree and see what the functions of the included files are.

 <details open markdown="block">
   <summary>